bgamari/ghc-wiki-import/implementing-trees-that-grow.md

 - [
   The Trees that Grow paper](http://www.jucs.org/jucs_23_1/trees_that_grow/jucs_23_01_0042_0062_najd.pdf)
-- The motivation and some background information can be found at the [ report](https://ghc.haskell.org/trac/ghc/wiki/NativeMetaprogramming) of a related Summer of Haskell project.
+- The motivation and some background information can be found at the [ report](NativeMetaprogramming) of a related Summer of Haskell project.
 - [Notes about instances](implementing-trees-that-grow/instances)
 - Main GHC branch: `wip/GrowableAST`
 - [\#14490](https://gitlab.staging.haskell.org/ghc/ghc/issues/14490): TTG snags